 Microsoft generally recommends that you use a Storage Area Network (SAN) or locally attached disk for the storage of your Microsoft SQL Server database files because this configuration optimizes SQL Server performance and reliability.
-By default, use of network database files (stored on a networked server or Network Attached Storage [NAS]) is not enabled for SQL Server.
+By default, the use of network database files that are stored on a networked server or a Network Attached Storage (NAS) server is not enabled for SQL Server.

-However, you can configure SQL Server to store a database on a networked server or NAS storage server.
-Servers used for this purpose must meet SQL Server requirements for data write ordering and write-through guarantees, which are detailed in the "More Information" section.
+However, you can configure SQL Server to store a database on a networked server or NAS server.
+Servers that are used for this purpose must meet SQL Server requirements for data write ordering and write-through guarantees.
+These are detailed in the "More Information" section.

-Microsoft Windows servers and networked servers or NAS storage servers that are Windows Hardware Quality Lab (WHQL) certified automatically meet the data write ordering and write-through guarantees required to support a SQL Server storage device.
+Microsoft Windows servers and networked servers or NAS storage servers that are Windows Hardware Quality Lab (WHQL)-qualified automatically meet the data write ordering and write-through guarantees required to support a SQL Server storage device.
 Microsoft supports both application and storage-related issues in these configurations.Note

-To be supported by SQL Server, the NAS storage solution should also meet all the requirements that are listed on the following Microsoft website:
+To be supported by SQL Server, the NAS storage solution should also meet all the requirements that are listed in the following download document:

-If you use a non-WHQL qualified storage device with SQL Server that supports the I/O guarantees for transactional database use described in this article, Microsoft will provide full support for SQL Server and SQL Server-based applications.
+If you use a non–WHQL-qualified storage device with SQL Server that supports the I/O guarantees for transactional database use described in this article, Microsoft will provide full support for SQL Server and SQL Server-based applications.
 However, issues with, or caused by, the device or its storage subsystem will be referred to the device manufacturer.
-If you use a non-WHQL qualified storage device that does not support the I/O guarantees for transactional database use described in this article, Microsoft cannot provide support for SQL Server or SQL Server-based applications.
-To determine whether your non-WHQL qualified storage device supports the I/O guarantees for transactional database use described in this article and/or is designed for database use, check with your device vendor.
+If you use a non–WHQL-qualified storage device that does not support the I/O guarantees for transactional database use described in this article, Microsoft cannot provide support for SQL Server or SQL Server-based applications.
+To determine whether your non–WHQL-qualified storage device supports the I/O guarantees for transactional database use that are described in this article or are designed for database use, check with your device vendor.
 Also, contact your device vendor to verify that you have correctly deployed and configured the device for transactional database use.

-By default, you cannot create a SQL Server database on a network file share.
+By default in SQL Server 2008 and earlier versions, you cannot create a SQL Server database on a network file share.
 Any attempt to create a database file on a mapped or UNC network location generates either of the following error messages: Error Message 1

 5105 "Device Activation Error"